aerobless/thereabout/README.md

   + Delete location entry
 + Geocoding: Search for any location on Google Maps
 + Endpoint to add new location entries continuously , e.g. via Home Assistant
+  + Support for [Overland](https://github.com/aaronpk/Overland-iOS) for more accurate tracking independent of HA
 + Deploy the application via Docker Compose
 + GitHub Build Pipeline
 + Configuration page